 If your apps are starting to give you problems make sure you’re updated with the latest bug fixes.

-Developers are rolling out iOS 11/iPhone support updates and these could help (or hurt) fix whatever it is you’re dealing with on your iPhone 8.
-We should see a steady stream of updates roll out over the course of the year.
+Developers are rolling out iOS 12 support updates and these could help (or hurt) fix whatever it is you’re dealing with on your iPhone 8.

 Before you download an update to your iPhone 8 go into the App Store and read reviews from fellow iPhone 8 users.
 If the reviews of the latest version are mostly good consider installing the update.